 Double Double Bonus Poker

-Double Double Bonus is yet another derivative of Jacks or Better and for the most part, resembles closely its cousin Double Bonus Poker.
-The game is played according to the same rules as players again need to select a denomination, adjust the number of credits they play per hand, and attempt to draw to a qualifying hand in order to collect a payout.
+Double Double Bonus is yet another derivative of Jacks or Better and, for the most part, closely resembles its cousin Double Bonus Poker.
+The game is played according to the same rules: players select a denomination, adjust the number of credits they play per hand, and attempt to draw a qualifying hand in order to collect a payout.
 Another similarity between the two “bonus” variations is the extra-high payout on Four of a Kind hands with Aces.

-The biggest difference lies in the fact that the kicker (the irrelevant, fifth card in the hand) also plays a significant role in how much money you collect.
-Players who draw four Aces will be rewarded with 800 coins for a five-credit bet.
-Additional payouts of 2,000 credits are rewarded for hitting four Aces with 2, 3 or 4 as a kicker.
+The biggest difference lies in the fact that the kicker (the irrelevant fifth card in the hand) also plays a significant role in how much money you collect.
+Players who draw four Aces are rewarded with 800 coins for a five-credit bet.
+An additional payout of 2,000 credits is awarded for hitting four Aces with a 2, 3 or 4 as the kicker.
 If players draw four 2s, 3s or 4s and their kicker is Ace through 4 in rank, they will again collect 800 coins for their five-credit bet.
 The other payouts coincide with those in standard Double Bonus.

-Again, it is of essential importance to check the paytable before you proceed to bet on Double Double Bonus Poker since what some variants offer is far from the full pay.
-The optimal variant of this game is said to pay 10 credits for a Full House and at least 6 credits for a Flush.
+Again, it is of utmost importance to check the paytable before you start betting on Double Double Bonus Poker, as some variants are far from full-pay.
+The optimal version of this game is said to pay 10 credits for a Full House and at least 6 credits for a Flush.

 Double Double Bonus Poker Paytable | |||||